Elucas-pro/JavaScript-Practice-Projects/README.md

 - Simple Calculator : A simple calculator, my first project.
 Uses Eval for now.

 - Cart Quantity : Tracks the quantity of items on a cart, to a maximum of ten items.
-Helped me learn functions and simple if statements.
+Helped me learn functions and if statements.

-- Rock Paper Scissors : Simple code for the game Rock Paper Scissors.
+- Rock Paper Scissors : Code for the game Rock Paper Scissors.